nikspyratos/toybox/README.md

 -   Ask you for some basic environment variables (database credentials) and edit your `.env` accordingly.
 App name, domain & database name will be used from the values in your `.env` (i.e. from when you ran `init_dev.sh`).
 -   Install PHP (with service config and extensions), Caddy, and Supervisor
--   Setup Caddy to run your Caddyfile **NB:** Caddy will be set up to be run with the `ubuntu` user and not `caddy`.
--   Install the Octane & queue config for Supervisor
+-   Install the Octane, queue config for Supervisor
 -   Setup your app (composer & npm install, key generate, migrate, install crontab, etc.).
 All you need to do is modify your `.env` as needed.

 Once this is done, update your local `.env`'s `DEPLOYMENT_PATH` and Caddyfile's `APP_PATH` as prompted by the output.
 This is to enable the `deploy.sh` script to work and to keep your Caddyfile in line with the production version.